×

 Brompton bikes come with three types of handlebars, each of which suits different riders and riding styles.

-M-Type: A middle-ground between H-type and S-type handlebars.
+Mid: A middle-ground between Low-type and High-type handlebars.
 A good all-around position that suits most riders.

 Gears